MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-powershell-support.md

 [!INCLUDE [gateway-rewrite](../includes/gateway-rewrite.md)]

-PowerShell scripts are available in the on-premises data gateway installation folder.
-By default, that folder is *C:\Program Files\On-premises data gateway*.
+PowerShell scripts are available in the the [PowerShell gallery](https://www.powershellgallery.com/packages/OnPremisesDataGatewayHAMgmt/3000.15.18/).
 You must be using PowerShell version 5 or newer for these scripts to work correctly.
 You can use the PowerShell scripts to perform the following operations:

 - Retrieve the list of gateway clusters available for a user.
 - Retrieve the list of gateway instances registered in a cluster and their online or offline status.